jhpyle/docassemble/subdocs/abouttwo.md

 knowledgeable developers on the [**docassemble** Slack group].
 If you find a bug, you can [submit an issue on GitHub].

-Every year since 2018, the **docassemble** community has convened for
-<a href="https://docacon.com">Docacon</a>, a global docassemble
-conference.
-There have also been sessions on **docassemble** at a variety of conferences on law and technology.

 [get help]: {{ site.baseurl }}/docs/support.html
 [documentation]: {{ site.baseurl }}/docs.html
 [submit an issue on GitHub]: https://github.com/jhpyle/docassemble/issues